 With a large fan base, you will eventually stumble on a grumpy customer determined to provoke you just for the sake of it.
 That kind of situation can potentially escalate beyond pure dissatisfaction with the product or service.
 React quickly.

 Chatbots are not yet sophisticated enough to solve a potentially dangerous situation that can distort the public image of your brand.
 Community managers and Administrators must take over the communication and finesse it out properly.

 How can robot represent me or my brand? – Chatbot personality

-If your customers are millennials for instance, that chatbots must be tuned to mimic suitable communication ‘’style’’ when conversing with them.
+If your customers are millennials, for instance, chatbots must be tuned to mimic suitable communication ‘’style’’ when conversing with them.
 If the situation with customers is reversed, the same rules apply and chatbots are designed to talk with clients in a way that is appropriate to their profile.

-If you still have ambivalent thoughts about artificial intelligence and opportunities that come with its implementation, here’s something to think about.
+If you still have ambivalent thoughts about artificial intelligence and the opportunities that come with its implementation, here’s something to think about.
 In 2016. artificial intelligence wrote a novel and nearly won the prestige ‘’Nikkei Hoshi Shinichi Literary Award’’ in Japan.
-The catch in this extraordinary story is that the novel named ‘’The day A Computer Writes A Novel’’ was first written by humans and then deconstructed into lines and paragraphs.
-The (AI) simply reconstructed the novel along with a similar story line.
+The catch in this extraordinary story is that the novel named ‘’The Day A Computer Writes A Novel’’ was first written by humans and then deconstructed into lines and paragraphs.
+The (AI) simply reconstructed the novel along with a similar storyline.